Automated data validation: an industrial experience report: Conclusion

 \section{Conclusion}

-In this paper, we present a set of tests that enable automated detection of defects in a new vintage of a dataset.
-We implement the tests in an open-source R package called RESTORE.
-We show that RESTORE can be used to quickly and efficiently detect defects in a new vintage.
+In this paper, we focused on applying software engineering best practices to the automation of data validation.
+Our data under study is taken from the geodemographic domain.
+We presented a set of tests that enable automated detection of defects in a new vintage of a dataset.
+We implemented the tests in an open-source R package called RESTORE and validated it in practice.
+We showed that the adoption of RESTORE can help the procedure of data validation achieve \begin{enumerate*} \item efficiency --- reducing the cost to incorporate a new vintage of a dataset, \item simplicity --- encapsulating a batch of relatively complex testing rules into one interface, and \item scalability --- processing datasets comprised of about 1.5 million observations and more than 600 variables. \end{enumerate*} Moreover, we also proposed a set of strategies for the best practices in data validation based on our own experience.

-We believe that this set of tests is of interest to practitioners, as using the RESTORE package on their datasets gives them the advantages to \begin{enumerate*} \item have more certainty about delivery dates for products, \item reduce the occurrence of data defects in products, and \item dedicate more time to developing new functionality, rather than testing the existing one. \end{enumerate*}
+This set of tests is of interest to practitioners, as using the RESTORE package on their datasets gives them the advantages to \begin{enumerate*} \item have more certainty about delivery dates for products, \item reduce the occurrence of data defects in products, and \item dedicate more time to developing new functionality, rather than testing the existing one. \end{enumerate*}

-This work is also of interest to academics, as it can serve as a building block in the movement of bringing lightweight software engineering practices into the data science realm to improve the quality of data-science-related products~\cite{larson2016review,cruz2017data}.